freegeek-pdx/fgwebsite/plugins/feedlist/readme.txt

 	Secondary inspiration for the ATOM integration comes from James Lewis at http://jameslewis.com - I had been thinking about doing it and he did it which pushed me to make the integration.

+	Finally: A bit more info on the license: I'll say that you can use the source code in this plugin however you want.
+If you change it I won't help you fix things.
+If you sell it - great; I wish I had made some money off of it.
+	You can use it for any purpose you imagine just don't blame me if it doesn't work as well as you'd hoped while imagining.

 == Installation ==
 	INSTALLATION: